konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 ## 6. Experimental setup

 **Hardware**.
-We have been running experiments on a benchmark server that is equipped with two AMD EPYC 7401P 24-Core Processors and 256G of RAM.
+We have been running experiments on a benchmarking server that is equipped with two AMD EPYC 7401P 24-Core Processors and 256G of RAM.
 This configuration allowed us to check dozens of invariants in parallel.